mhshaaban/minimal-mistakes/_activities/01_2019_SMS_Tokyo.md

     alt: "placeholder image 2"
 ---

+{% include gallery caption="Photos From The Sixth Conference of the School of Mamluk Studies" %}

 ## Sixth Conference of the School of Mamluk Studies
 **Waseda University, Tokyo, Japan**
 *15-17 June 2019*